vmagati/Course3ProgrammingAssignment/README.md

 # Course 3: Getting and Cleaning Data Peer-Graded Assignment
-This repo contains three files used for running analysis on the data collected through the Human Activity Recognition Using Smartphones experiment.
+This repo contains three files used for analysis on the data collected through the Human Activity Recognition Using Smartphones experiment.

 A full description of the experiment can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones